Gypsy Taub: Career

 Initially when arriving in the United States, Taub worked as a stripper and nude model.
 In the late 1990s, she began filming amateur pornography and publishing the videos on her own adult website.

 In 1995, Taub changed her first name to Gypsy and became a Deadhead.
 She began her activism shortly after her daughter was born in 2000.
-She is a 9/11 truther and began a public access television show called Uncensored 9/11 to increase awareness of her beliefs about the September 11, 2001 attacks that 9/11 was an inside job, that it was orchestrated by the government.
+A 9/11 truther, Taub began a public access television show called Uncensored 9/11 to increase awareness of her beliefs that the September 11, 2001 attacks were an inside job orchestrated by the government.
 She hosted the show without clothes on.
 In 2008, she started a cable television show named My Naked Truth.

 In 2012, San Francisco supervisor Scott Wiener proposed that any city resident older than five years could be fined $100 if they appeared in public naked.
 The proposed law also allowed for up to a year in jail on the third offense.
 Taub led a movement of activists who protested against the law.
 A public hearing on the proposed law was held at San Francisco City Hall on November 5, 2012.
 Taub went to the hearing along with her three children.
 The overwhelming majority of the people at the hearing opposed Wiener's proposal.
 She wore a shift dress and no underwear.
 She then took off her dress and was escorted out of the hearing room and detained.
 She filed a class action lawsuit against the ban at the Ninth Circuit Court of Appeals.
 Five plaintiffs signed the suit and it was filed by Christina DiEdoardo three months before the nudity ban went into effect in February 2013.
 DiEdoardo stopped representing the lawsuit's plaintiffs since there were disagreements between the plaintiffs.
 Gill Sperlein served as Taub's second lawyer for the suit.
 He was previously a member of Wiener's campaign committee.
 DiEdoardo claimed that the police were discriminating in regards to who could be nude in the city, noting that they went for people who had little political influence.
 In the two years since the ban was put into effect, Taub was denied a permit ten times, once for a parade of fewer than 50 members despite there being no policy in San Francisco's police code defining a minimum number of people required to have a parade.
 A discrimination claim by Taub was settled for $20,000 by the city in June 2015, and in September, she was granted a restraining order against the police department to prevent them denying her a permit for a nude parade at Jane Warner Plaza that was held that month.